ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 be not so, let Mr. Darcy contradict it.
 Besides, there was truth in his looks."

-"It is difficult indeed--it is distressing.
+"It is difficult indeed -- it is distressing.
 One does not know what to think."

 "I beg your pardon; one knows exactly what to think."

-But Jane could think with certainty on only one point--that Mr. Bingley, if he had been imposed on, would have much to suffer when the affair became public.
+But Jane could think with certainty on only one point -- that Mr. Bingley, if he had been imposed on, would have much to suffer when the affair became public.